jacksonthall22/CODO/readme.md

 `CODO` to the rescue:
 - Define your operations with its simple API
 - Specify their dependencies—other operations—to guarantee that their results will be accessable during its own computation (avoiding duplicate work)
-The library does the heavy lifting to automatically determine a valid computation graph and parallelize work wherever possible*.
+- The library does the heavy lifting to automatically determine a valid computation graph and parallelize work wherever possible!*

 <sub>* Parallelization not yet implemented, PRs welcome!</sub>